 A will is a legal document that sets forth your wishes regarding the distribution of your property and the care of any minor children.

 To maximize the likelihood that your wishes are carried out, you want a will that is set forth in writing, and signed by you and your witnesses.
 If your will does not meet these standards, your instructions may not be carried out.
-Choosing the appropriate attorney to handle your will is an important factor in determining if your final wishes are carried out properly; choose a wills attorney you can trust.
-Call Attorney Wan today to discuss your options.

 Even if you think you don't have many assets or that your estate will automatically go where you want upon your death through your state's intestacy laws (which kick in when someone dies without a will), making a will can assure that your exact preferences will be followed after your death.